Learn How to Get a Private Investigator Licensing in any State

 Iowa

-Licensing in the state of Iowa is handled by the Iowa Department of Public Safety, Administrative Services Division.
-The department contact information is as follows:
+The Iowa Department of Public Safety, Administrative Services Division handles licensing in Iowa.
+The department’s contact information is as follows:

 Bail Enforcement / Private Investigative / Security Licensing Program Services Bureau